Vimy Peak

 Vimy Peak is a 2385 m summit located in Waterton Lakes National Park, in the Canadian Rockies of Alberta, Canada.
 It is set along the east shore of Waterton Lake on the opposite side from Waterton Park townsite.
 It is situated 5.4 km (3.4 mi) west of Sofa Mountain, and the nearest higher neighbor is Arras Peak, 3.1 km to the southeast.
 Vimy Peak anchors the northern end of Vimy Ridge, which stretches three kilometers to Arras Peak anchoring the southern end.

 History

-The mountain was originally labelled as Sheep Mountain on George Dawson's 1886 map.
-Kootenay Brown referred to it as Goat Mountain.
-However, in 1917 it was renamed in honor of the Canadian Army's victory at the Battle of Vimy Ridge, to commemorate all who survived and died in the World War I battle.
-This mountain's name was officially adopted in 1943 by the Geographical Names Board of Canada.
+In 1917, the mountain—which had been labelled as Sheep Mountain on George Dawson's 1886 map, and Goat Mountain in Kootenay Brown—was renamed in honour of the Canadian Army's significant victory at the Battle of Vimy Ridge.
+According to a 1989 article in the Proceedings of the Geologists' Association journal, This mountain's name was officially adopted in 1943 by the Geographical Names Board of Canada.